mkellsy/leap/README.md

 # LEAP
-This library is an implementation of Lutron's LEAP protocol.
+Implementation of Lutron's LEAP protocol for TypeScript.

 This exposes a method to interact with LEAP enabled devices.
 This requires the client to impliment the system that needs to be intergrated.